 The United States has been considered a melting pot for years, where multiple persons or groups of individuals are mixed.
 And the food habits of the nation reflect that.
 While more states, especially on the West Coast, favor Mexican cuisine, more Americans usually offer Chinese food top marks.
 This is due in large part to the populated Northeast, which prefers the conventional regular takeout fare.
+In this article, you’ll learn more about the top ethnic cuisines in America.

 Both cuisines have a long past connected with the massive Chinese and Mexican immigrant communities in the U. S. who carried with them their exquisite cuisines.
 And they made all cuisines widely available and inexpensive as generations settled down.